kovidgoyal/subseq-matcher/README.rst

 Sub-sequence matching is obviously not new.
 It has a long history, the first time I came across it personally, was in the ``Command-T`` and ``YouCompleteMe`` plugins for vim.
-However, as found myself wanting to use it in more and more contexts, it made sense to separate out the core algorithm into a standalone utility that makes it easy to integrate into different contexts.
+However, as I quickly found myself wanting to use it in more and more contexts, it made sense to separate out the core algorithm into a standalone utility that makes it easy to integrate into different work flows.

 .. |unix_build| image:: https://api.travis-ci.org/kovidgoyal/subseq-matcher.svg